Master of Public Health Degree in Nutritional Sciences

 2-YEAR PROGRAM | 60 CREDIT HOURS | SUMMER INTERNSHIP

 This degree program is for students who do not wish to become a Registered Dietitian Nutritionist (RDN).
-The MPH degree is a two-year, 60-credit-hour degree with a summer internship for students who wish to pursue careers in the field of human nutrition in a wide range of community, advocacy, research, policy and governmental settings.
+The MPH in Nutritional Sciences degree is a two-year, 60-credit-hour degree with a summer internship for students who wish to pursue careers in the field of human nutrition in a wide range of community, advocacy, research, policy and governmental settings.

 Focus Areas and Certificates (optional)

-The Department of Nutritional Sciences offers two focus areas within the MPH degree - Sustainable Food Systems and Maternal Child Nutrition.
 These are available to all MPH students and can be incorporated into the curriculum using elective credits.

 alumni working on farm